Connecticut Laws and Incentives

 Autonomous Vehicle Task Force and Pilot Program

 A task force is established to study fully autonomous vehicles (AVs), including evaluating the standards established by the National Highway Traffic Safety Administration regarding state responsibilities for regulating AVs.
 The task force will also evaluate the laws proposed or enacted by other states to regulate AVs and recommend how the state should regulate AVs.
 The task force must submit to the Connecticut General Assembly an interim report by July 1, 2019, and a final report by January 1, 2020.The Connecticut Office of Policy and Management, in consultation with the Departments of Motor Vehicles, Transportation, and Emergency Services and Public Protection, will establish a pilot program for up to four municipalities to allow approved candidates to test AVs on local highways.
-No later than January 1, 2019, and annually thereafter, the Office of Policy and Management will submit a report to the General Assembly on the implementation and progress of the pilot program.
-For more information about the pilot program, including how to apply, see the Fully Autonomous Vehicle Testing Pilot Program website.(Reference House Bill 5314, 2018, and Public Act 17-69)
+By January 1, 2019, and annually thereafter, the Office of Policy and Management will submit a report to the General Assembly on the implementation and progress of the pilot program.
+For more information about the pilot program, including how to apply, see the Fully Autonomous Vehicle Testing Pilot Program website.(Reference Connecticut General Statutes 13a-260)

 Public Electric Vehicle Supply Equipment (EVSE) Requirements